rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 thing that out test suite fails so that we are remembered to keep the debug session short and remove it once we are done.

-Anyway, if we run the game now and press keys we can see things like this in the output:
+Anyway, if we run the game now and press keys on the keyboard we can see things like this in the output:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span>&lt;Event(771-TextInput {&#39;text&#39;: &#39; &#39;, &#39;window&#39;: None})&gt;
 &lt;Event(769-KeyUp {&#39;unicode&#39;: &#39; &#39;, &#39;key&#39;: 32, &#39;mod&#39;: 0, &#39;scancode&#39;: 44, &#39;window&#39;: None})&gt;